amazon-science/alexa-arena/modeling/inference/README.md

 1. Download the trained VL checkpoint using `scripts/fetch_vl_model.sh`
 2. If you haven't already done so,

     a.
-Follow the setup instructions `modeling/vl_model/README.md` so that all the dependencies for running the VL model are installed.
+Follow the setup instructions `modeling/vl_model/README.md` so that all the dependencies for running the VL model are installed in the same environment you are using to run inference.

     b.
 Run the `modeling/vl_model/download_pretrained.sh` script from inside the `modeling/vl_model` folder.
 This downloads the pretrained tokenizer and the pytorch JIT compiled CLIP model that is used to initialize the model.